leotgo/unity-articles/new-features-faster/README.md

 }
 ```

-Even if our friend **Junior, the "Legendary Elite Programming Prodigy"** decides to remove or rename "Speed", he still has to keep the public interface working.
+Even if our friend **Junior the "Programming Prodigy"** decides to remove or rename "Speed", he still has to keep the public interface working.
 UI components or other classes can now simply use the public interface without knowing about the implementation details, since `Speed` is guaranteed to be a `float`:

 ```csharp